Navigating Pharmacy Staffing Challenges: Strategies for Success

 The Operational Impact of Pharmacy Staffing Challenges

 The principal players in any pharmacy are pharmacy technicians and pharmacists.
-For optimal efficiency, quality of service, and patient safety, a pharmacy should have a certain number of technicians for every pharmacist, though a little more than half of all U.S. states require a minimum pharmacist-to-technician ratio to ensure such standards.
-The rest have no quantitative staffing standards whatsoever.1 Even in regulated states, many pharmacies are experiencing staffing shortages, giving rise to the following circumstances.
+For optimal efficiency, quality of service, and patient safety, a pharmacy should have a certain number of technicians for every pharmacist.
+A little more than half of all U.S. states require a minimum pharmacist-to-technician ratio to ensure such standards.
+The rest have no quantitative staffing standards.1 Even in regulated states, many pharmacies are experiencing staffing shortages, giving rise to a range of issues.

 Longer Customer Wait Times

-When there aren’t enough people to do the job, the job takes longer.
+When pharmacies don’t have enough people to do the job, the job takes longer.
 Stories from pharmacies around the country illustrate how this has played out.
-At a Boston pharmacy, for example, patients have found themselves waiting in queues for upward of an hour only to be told their prescriptions still weren’t ready.2 In Phoenix, customers have waited 45 minutes or longer for medications that normally take five to 10 minutes to fill.3
+At a Boston pharmacy, for example, patients have found themselves waiting in queues for upwards of an hour only to be told their prescriptions weren’t ready.2 In Phoenix, customers have waited 45 minutes or longer for medications that normally take five to 10 minutes to fill.3

 Prescription and Vaccination Errors

-Prescription and vaccination errors are exacerbated as pressures surrounding the job do no favors in detail-oriented roles such as those within a pharmacy.
-People need the time to check and double-check customers’ orders so that they receive the right medications, but workforce shortages have created stressful conditions that obstruct the careful administration of duties.
+Shortages exacerbate the pressure of working in a pharmacy’s detail-oriented roles, making prescription and vaccination errors more likely.
+Employees need the time to check and double-check customers’ orders so that they receive the right medications, but workforce shortages have created stressful conditions that impact the careful administration of duties.

 Decreased Customer Satisfaction

 At one time, the pharmacy represented possibly the most expedient and even perfunctory segment of the healthcare ecosystem.
-Now many people are spending more time in the pharmacy queue than the physician’s waiting room.
+Now, many people are often spending more time in the pharmacy line than the physician’s waiting room.
 The combination of long wait times and potentially dangerous prescription errors have left customers understandably frustrated.

 Increased Operational Costs

-The ASHP surveys show that 97% of the responding administrators have taken to using overtime to compensate for workforce shortages.4 Because overtime pay equals time-and-a-half, that means pharmacies are paying more to achieve as much or even less productivity than a complete workforce.
+An American Society of Health-System Pharmacist survey shows that 97% of responding administrators have taken to using overtime to compensate for workforce shortages.4 Because OT pay equals time-and-a-half, that means pharmacies are paying more to achieve as much or even less productivity than a complete workforce.

 Strategic Pharmacy Staffing for Success